The One Allah and the Term Son

-Muslims believe that God is One and that there are no gods except Allah.
+Muslims believe that Allah is One and that there are no gods except Him.
 They think that even though Christians claim to be monotheists, they actually believe in more than one God.
-And they accuse Christians of worshiping three gods and that they are guilty of “shirk.”
+And they accuse Christians of worshiping three Gods and that they are guilty of “shirk.”

 But in the Bible, the term “son” is an expression to an intimate relationship with someone or something.
 While it indicates origin, it also expresses close association or identification with persons or things and it does not limit oneself to one’s father and mother.
 One can be called the “son” of his parents, his relatives, his tribe, and his nation.
 Therefore, the title “Son of God” does not mean Jesus was literally born from God but it merely means that the son bears the qualities and characteristics of his father.

 The scriptures teach that God is One.
 In the Old Testament we read, “The LORD our God is one LORD” (Deuteronomy 6:4).
 And in the New Testament, Jesus Himself said “. . .
 The Lord our God, the Lord is one” (Mark 12:29-30).
 And He added that He was one with God (John 10:30).
 He is the Son of God in human flesh (John 10:36-38).